-C4.
+- C4.
 Complement the Context of Existing Buildings.
-Complement the context of existing buildings by using and adding to the local design vocabulary.
+Complement the context of existing buildings by using and adding to the local design vocabulary. - C4-1.

-C4-1.
 Develop Complementary Structured Parking.
 Develop, orient and screen structured parking to complement adjacent buildings, reduce automobile/pedestrian conflicts and support the pedestrian environment.

 Findings for C4 & C4-1: Parking for the proposed building is located within two levels of an underground garage, which also provides the location for the property's required loading spaces.
 The garage is accessed from SW Abernethy Street, which is the street with the lowest level of pedestrian traffic, as well as the location of the neighboring building's garage and trash access.
 The proposed building is six stories in height, relatively traditional in its U-shaped courtyard plan and provides commercial space on SW Bond with residential uses concentrated above and on the three other frontages.
 While many of South Waterfront's buildings are towers 20-30 stories high, they are complemented with lower level podiums or "sidecars", and the newer buildings at the south end of the district are uniformly six stories high.
-Two of the six-story buildings in form and function.
-With regard to adding to the local design vocabulary, the deep overhangs at the roof level would be a new design element, though a variant can be found on the adjacent Riva on the Park sidecar building, and the use of this element was encouraged by some members of the Commission, as it emphasizes the horizontality of the proposed building.
+Two of the six-story buildings are U-shaped courtyard buildings.
+The proposed building complements the existing buildings in form and function.
+With regard to adding to the local design vocabulary, the deep overhangs at the roof level would be a new design element, though a variant can be found on the adjacent Riva on the Park sidecar building.

 With regard to materials, the proposed brick veneer is similar to that of the REACH building two properties to the south, while the proposed stucco can be found on the Matisse, in the form of panels, which was the first instance of this building material in the district.
-Staff is supportive of a limited use of stucco at this location, as this property, serves a transitional role to the larger towers, which are primarily clad in glass and metal, as well as cast-in-place concrete.
-Staff notes that expansion joints are shown at each floor.
+Staff is supportive of the use of stucco at this location, as this property serves a transitional role to the larger towers, which are primarily clad in glass and metal, as well as cast-in-place concrete.
+In addition, wood is shown at the recessed balconies and stoops, which adds warmth to these spaces and strengthens the connection between the proposed building and Riva on the Park which also features wood at the SW Lane façade.

 Staff had previously raised concerns about the proposed white vinyl windows; however a sample of the proposed window was provided at the April 4th hearing and the majority of the Commission found it to be acceptable, noting that it was of high quality and the material created a nice contrast with the darker brick.
-It was noted however, that the windows should be recessed within the wall plane which is currently not shown on the drawings, and is discussed below under guideline C5.
+This guideline is met.